sfomuseum/android-nfc-clock/README.md

 My contritbution to this application is distilling the documentation to make a basic HCE-enabled application and the code in [MainActivity.java](#) to update the current time in a timer and demonstrate how to dispatch those updates to the `CardService` class.

-The crux of the code involves dispatching an `Intent` to the `CardService` service containing the value of the NDEF message for the NFC antenna to broadcast:
+The crux of the code involves dispatching an `Intent` to the `CardService` service containing the value of the NDEF message for the underlying HCE service to broadcast:

 ```
 	Context context = this;